If you are a theme developer, there may be a base theme you are probably…

 What’s it Do?

-Rather then re-inventing the wheel, Conductor works within the WordPress theme customizer (which you can get to by visiting Appearance -> Customize).
+Rather than re-inventing the wheel, Conductor works within the WordPress theme customizer (which you can get to by visiting Appearance -> Customize).
 Using the included Conductor widgets you can pull in content to your posts and pages and customize your layout, without a single line of code.
 Content can be pulled from anywhere, including custom post types, and can include excerpts, full content, custom fields and more.
 So it’s simple enough to add a listing of all of your content on the homepage, switch over to an archive page to include only a few content types, then create a portfolio page.
 From start to finish, this would take you about 10 minutes.
 The plugin is built to be flexible, so pulling in and arranging content is done all in the same place.

-Conductor is great for WordPress site owners who want to add different content and layout types to an existing theme, or that are starting from scratch.
-But Conductor was build by a team of WordPress developers, and they use it in their workflow when designing and developing sites for clients.
+The Conductor is great for WordPress site owners who want to add different content and layout types to an existing theme, or that are starting from scratch.
+But Conductor was built by a team of WordPress developers, and they use it in their workflow when designing and developing sites for clients.
 If you’re a more advanced developer, you can use Conductor to scale up WordPress prototypes quickly, try out different styles, and stop coding the same damn thing over and over again.

 How’s it Work?

 After you install and activate Conductor, there are two ways to start using it.
 The first is to go to the front-end of your site and visit the page you would like to customize.
 In your admin bar, there is a link to “Conduct this Page”.
 Clicking on this will take you to the theme customizer for your page.
 You can also visit the theme customizer directly, by going to Appearance -> Theme Customizer.